cinnData/PythonBootcamp/[PY-07] NumPy and Matplotlib.md

 3. Real data frequently comes with **missing values**.
 The designers of NumPy allowed for this creating `np.nan`, which has data type `float`.
 This value has to be handled with care.
 To get an idea oh it works, calculate `np.nan + 3`, `np.nan < 3`, `np.nan == np.nan` and `np.nan <= np.nan`.
 Can you explain all the results obtained?

-4. The **daily return** is the percentage change in the price with respect to the preceding trading day.
+4. In the stock market, the **daily return** is the percentage change in the price of a specific company's shares with respect to the preceding trading day.
 If $p(t)$ is the price on day $t$, the corresponding return would be
 $$r(t) =\frac{p(t) - p(t-1)}{p(t-1)}=\frac{p(t)}{p(t-1)}-1,$$
 which can be multiplied by 100 to get percentage scale.
-The list `msft_price` contains the opening prices of Microsoft stock in the NASDAQ market, from September 5th to October 3rd of 2023 (only trading days), in US dollars.
+The list `msft_price`, given below, contains the opening prices of Microsoft stock in the NASDAQ market, from September 5th to October 3rd of 2023 (only trading days), in US dollars.
 Calculate a 1D array containing the daily returns.
-Note that there will be no return for the September 5th, because you are not given the price for the preceding day.
+Note that there will be no return for September 5th, because you are not given the price for the preceding day.

 ```
 msft_price = [329.00, 333.38, 331.29, 330.09, 337.24, 335.82, 331.31, 339.15, 336.92, 327.80,
     326.17, 329.51, 319.26, 321.32, 316.59, 315.13, 312.30, 310.99, 317.75, 316.28, 320.83])
 ```

-5. In the first question of the homework of lecture PY-05, you wrote a function which takes the height and the weight (single numbers, not vectors) and returned a categorization of the BMI.
+5. In the first question of the homework of lecture PY-05, you wrote a function which takes the height and the weight (single numbers, not vectors) and returns a **categorization** of the BMI.
 Can you modify that function so it takes a vector of heights and a vector of weights and returns a vector of categorized BMI's?
 Note that what you need is a **vectorized function**.

-6. Can you calculate the BMI (either numeric or categorical) using lists instead of NumPy arrays?
+6. Rewrite the code given in the example of this lecture, so it can be used to calculate the BMI (either numeric or categorical) using lists instead of NumPy arrays.
 So, you have to start with a list of heights and a list of weights and calculate a list of BMI's.